-(a) Terms used in this contract have the same meanings as they have in the National Energy Retail Law and the Rules.
-However for ease of reference, a simplified explanation of some terms is given at the end of this contract.

-(b) Where the simplified explanations given at the end of this contract differ from the definitions in the National Energy Retail Law and the Rules, the definitions in the National Energy Retail Law and the Rules prevail.
+- (a) Terms used in this contract have the same meanings as they have in the Code.
+However for ease of reference, a simplified explanation of some terms is given at the end of this contract. - (b) Where the simplified explanations given at the end of this contract differ from the definitions in the Code, the definitions in the Code prevail.